Suez Crisis: The Suez Canal before 1945

-1945-1952
+1945–1952

 In the aftermath of the Second World War, Britain's military complex at Suez was one of the largest military installations in the world.
 The Suez base was an important part of Britain's strategic position in the Middle East; however, it became a source of growing tension in Anglo-Egyptian relations.

 The canal continued to be strategically important after the Second World War for oil shipment.
 Western Europe then imported two million barrels per day from the Middle East, 1,200,000 by tanker through the canal, and another 800,000 via pipeline from the Persian Gulf (Trans-Arabian Pipeline) and Kirkuk (Kirkuk-Baniyas pipeline) to the Mediterranean.
 These pipeline routes were prone to instability, which led British leaders to prefer to use the sea route through the canal.

 Egypt's domestic politics were experiencing a radical change.
 Unrest began to manifest in the growth of radical political groups, such as the Muslim Brotherhood in Egypt, and an increasingly hostile attitude towards Britain and its presence.
 Added to this anti-British fervour was the role Britain had played in the creation of Israel.

 In October 1951, the Egyptian government unilaterally abrogated the Anglo-Egyptian Treaty of 1936, the terms of which granted Britain a lease on the Suez base for 20 more years.
 Britain refused to withdraw from Suez, relying upon its treaty rights, as well as the presence of the Suez garrison.
 This resulted in an escalation in violent hostility towards Britain and its troops in Egypt.

 The Egyptian Revolution

 In January 1952, British forces attempted to disarm a troublesome auxiliary police force barracks in Ismailia, resulting in the deaths of 41 Egyptians.
 This led to anti-Western riots in Cairo resulting in damage to property and the deaths of foreigners.
 This proved to be a catalyst for the removal of the Egyptian monarchy.
 On 23 July 1952 a military coup by the Egyptian nationalist 'Free Officers Movement'—led by Muhammad Neguib and Gamal Abdul Nasser—overthrew King Farouk.
+After a brief regency under the nominal reign of the infant Fuad II, the monarchy was abolished and the Republic of Egypt established in its stead.